phopper-pivotal/PCF-Workshop-Carfax/labs/lab06_spring_data/README.md

        *  mpgHighway
        *  features
        *  description
-       * add an attribute, generated value for movie identifier (see example below)
+       * add an attribute, generated value for Vehicle identifier (see example below)
     *  use IDE to generate getter/setter methods
     *  use IDE to generate a default constructor void of and attributes as arguments
     *  use IDE to generate a constructor that takes all attributes as arguments